-a.
-The City will reimburse the Authority for the care of the City and County of Denver arrestees, pretrial detainees and inmates, subject to the Authority's agreement to bill them (with copies to the City) for all medical services except for services rendered at the county jail clinic and at the DDC.
-The Authority agrees to pursue available third-party payment, including but not limited to the enrollment of eligible arrestees, pretrial detainees, and inmates into Medicaid, for all care provided to the prisoners by the Authority.
-In all cases, the arrestee, pretrial detainee or inmate shall be primarily responsible for payment for all medical services, except for services rendered at the DCJ and at DDC, and the Authority shall bill the patient (except those who are federal prisoners), Medicaid, Medicare, and any other third party payor, as appropriate under applicable law.
+- The City will reimburse the Authority for the care of Denver City and County prisoners, subject to the Authority's agreement to bill the prisoner (with copies to the City) for all medical services except for services rendered at the county jail clinic and at the Downtown Detention Center (DDC).
+The Authority agrees to pursue available third party payment, including but not limited to the enrollment of prisoners into the Affordable Care Act, for all care provided to the prisoners by the Authority.
+In all cases, the prisoner shall be primarily responsible for payment for all medical services, except for services rendered at the county jail and at DDC, and the Authority shall bill the patient (except those who are federal prisoners), Medicaid, Medicare, and any other third party payor, as appropriate under applicable law.
 For services at the DDC and DCJ medical units which require a professional consultation from a provider at Denver Health Medical Center such as radiology, EKGs, the Authority may charge the City a professional consulting fee but no facility component charge.

-The City will act as a secondary payor if the prisoner and/or third party payors do not or are unable to pay, in accordance with Section 1.2(d) below, and the City will deduct from its payment to the Authority all collections received from pretrial detainees or inmates, Medicaid, Medicare, or any other third party payor, which amounts (identified by patient and billing details) shall be reported to the City monthly by the Authority.
+The City will act as a secondary payor if the prisoner and/or third party payors do not or are unable to pay; however, the City will pay in advance for all services provided to prisoners, in accordance with Section 1.3(d) below, and the City will deduct from its payment to the Authority all collections received from prisoners, Medicaid, Medicare, or any other third party payor, which amounts (identified by patient and billing details) shall be reported to the City monthly by the Authority.
 The Authority and the City shall cooperatively develop a process for obtaining the best possible financial and personal information from prisoners in order to identify potential third party sources of reimbursement for their care.
 The Authority will pursue collection of prisoner accounts.
-The Authority, the Sheriff's Department and the Finance Office will meet as to the methods of collection, the level of effort, the cost of collection and the results of the collection program.

-b.
-The incremental cost of the third-party billing and pretrial detainees and inmate billing activities described in Section 1.3(c) up to a maximum of \$50,000.00 will be included in the cost to be reimbursed to the Authority pursuant to this section.
+The Authority, the Sheriff's Department and the Finance Office will meet as to the methods of collection, the level of effort, the cost of collection and the results of the collection program. - b.
+The incremental cost of the third party billing and prisoner billing activities described in 1.3a up to a maximum of \$50,000.00 will be included in the cost to be reimbursed to the Authority pursuant to this section.